Edward Furlong: Substance use and legal problems

 In October 2012, Furlong was arrested and charged with felony domestic violence against his girlfriend Monica Keena.
 In November 2012, he was arrested for allegedly assaulting Keena.
 In January 2013, he was arrested and charged with misdemeanor battery against Keena and arraigned on an outstanding misdemeanor warrant for a December 12 misdemeanor domestic violence charge also involving Keena.
-In March 2013, he was sentenced to 180 days in jail for a violation of probation after he "used force" against his ex-girlfriend, and for violation of a protective order, prohibiting approach and contact with Keena.

-He was arrested again in May 2013 for assaulting his girlfriend as well as violating a restraining order, battery, dissuading a witness by force or threat and vandalism.
+In March 2013, he was sentenced to 180 days in jail for a violation of probation and of a protective order.
+He was arrested again in May 2013 for assault, battery, violating a restraining order, and dissuading a witness by force or threat and vandalism.
 He avoided a further prison sentence after agreeing to five years' probation, 90 days of drug rehabilitation, and one year of domestic violence counseling.
 He had spent 61 days in jail.

 In August 2016, Furlong was arrested in Ventura for being under the influence of an illicit substance.
 At sentencing in February 2017, he was given the chance to complete a six-month drug rehabilitation in exchange for a suspended sentence of 36 months on probation.

-Recovery

-Following his arrest in 2013, Furlong committed to drug rehabilitation.

 After being arrested in August 2016 and sentenced in February 2017, Furlong spent a year at Wavelengths Recovery in Huntington Beach.

-In February 2021, Furlong reunited with his American History X co-star, Ethan Suplee, on Suplee's podcast American Glutton to discuss his recovery from drug addiction and compulsive eating.
+In February 2021, Furlong reunited with his American History X co-star Ethan Suplee, on Suplee's podcast American Glutton to discuss his recovery from drug addiction and compulsive eating.
 Speaking on his initial hesitation to maintain sobriety, he said, "I genuinely was afraid of facing what I would be without all that, because I carried all that as who I was".
-In 2022, Furlong stated that he had achieved four years of sobriety and had replaced his drug-damaged teeth with a new set of teeth.
+In 2022, Furlong stated that he had achieved four years of sobriety and had replaced his drug-damaged teeth with a new set.